ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

         method
-          | The HTTP method used for the request
+          | The HTTP method used for the request.

           | **returned**: success
           | **type**: str